 Approaching painting as an experience, Osborne creates works that are at once cemented in personal experience, yet evoke celestial landscapes that defy specific categorization.
 Experimenting with fluidity, Osborne investigates how things develop when uninterrupted and discovers the ways in which he can insert himself into this process to influence the outcome.
 Finding a balance between allowing his paintings to form themselves and guiding their construction is the driving force behind Osborne’s creative impulse.

 Alex Osborne was born in 1989 in New York and currently lives and works between New York and Paris.
-In [YEAR], Osborne received his B.A. in Sociology from Occidental College in Los Angeles.
-His work has been featured in various exhibitions, including presentations at: [let’s try to think of a few].
-Osborne’s work will be included in a forthcoming exhibition presented by BMW this spring, curated by Patrick.
+In 2012, Osborne received his B.A. in Sociology from Occidental College in Los Angeles.
+His work has been featured in various exhibitions, from Tokyo to Paris and New York.
+Osborne’s work will be included in a forthcoming exhibition presented by BMW this spring.